RedisGears/RedisGears/docs/docs/Development.md

 The provided URL should follow the following format: `<redis[s]://[[username][:password]@][host][:port][/db-number]>`

-If all went well you can now run your RedisGears function:
+You can now run your RedisGears function:

 ```bash
 127.0.0.1:6379> TFCALL lib.test 0